FusionFormer: A Multi-sensory Fusion in Bird's-Eye-View and Temporal Consistent Transformer for 3D Object Detection: Method

-The implementation of Image cross-attention is similar to points cross-attention with voxel features as input.
+The implementation of the images cross-attention is similar to the points cross-attention with voxel features as input.
 Since the images have multi views, the 3D reference points of each query can only be projected onto a subset of the camera views.
-Following BEVFormer, we denote the views that can be projected as $V_{hit}$.
-Therefore, the image cross-attention process can be expressed as:
+Following BEVFormer~\citep{li2022bevformer}, we denote the views that can be projected as $V_{hit}$.
+Therefore, the images cross-attention process can be expressed as:

 where $j$ is the index of the camera view, $F_{j} $ represents the image features of the $j$-th camera, and $P(p,i,j)$ represents the projection point of the $i$-th 3D reference point $(x,y,z_{i})$ of query $Q_{p}$ in the image coordinate system of the $j$-th camera.